What Is a Manager Managed LLC Operating Agreement Texas?

 - Representations of members

 - Name of the LLC and its effective date

 - Execution date of the Operating Agreement

 - Signature of the LLC's representative

 - Signature of each member

 If you need help creating a manager-managed LLC Operating Agreement Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.